Amina bint Wahb: Religious belief

-Here, it is clearly mentioned that the permission to visit the grave is given by Allah, and Muslims have not the permission to visit the graves of kafirs, but that permission has cleared that she was a momin.

 Islamic scholars have long been divided over the religious beliefs of Muhammad's parents and their fate in the afterlife.
-One transmission by Abu Dawud and Ibn Majah states that God refused to forgive Aminah for her kufr (disbelief).
+One transmission by Abu Dawud and Ibn Majah states that God refused to forgive Amina for her kufr (disbelief).
 Another transmission in Musnad al-Bazzar states that Muhammad's parents were brought back to life and accepted Islam before returning to the Barzakh.

 Some Ash'ari and Shafi'i scholars argued that neither would be punished in the afterlife as they were Ahl al-fatrah, or "people of the interval" between the prophetic messages of 'Isa (Jesus) and Muhammad.
 The concept of Ahl al-fatrah is not universally accepted among Islamic scholars, and there is debate concerning the extent of salvation available for active practitioners of Shirk (Polytheism).
 The majority of scholars have come to agree with it and disregard the ahadith stating that Muhammad's parents were condemned to Hell.

-While a work attributed to Abu Hanifa, an early Sunni scholar, stated that both Aminah and Abdullah died condemned to Hell (Mata 'ala al-fitrah), some later authors of mawlid texts related a tradition in which Aminah and Abdullah were temporarily revived and embraced Islam.
+While a work attributed to Abu Hanifa, an early Sunni scholar, stated that both Amina and Abdullah died condemned to Hell (Mata 'ala al-fitrah), some later authors of mawlid texts related a tradition in which Amina and Abdullah were temporarily revived and embraced Islam.
 Scholars such as Ibn Taymiyya stated that this was a lie (though Al-Qurtubi stated that the concept did not disagree with Islamic theology).
 According to Ali al-Qari, the preferred view is that both the parents of Muhammad were Muslims.
 According to Al-Suyuti, Ismail Hakki Bursevi, and other Islamic scholars, all of the ahadith indicating that the parents of Muhammad were not forgiven were later abrogated when they were brought to life and accepted Islam.

-Shia Muslims believe that all of Muhammad's ancestors—Aminah included—were monotheists and therefore entitled to Paradise.
+Shia Muslims believe that all of Muhammad's ancestors—Amina included—were monotheists and therefore entitled to Paradise.
 A Shia tradition states that God forbade the fires of Hell from touching either of Muhammad's parents.